Last Updated on

 Peter Salovey, along with his colleague John Mayer, put forth one of the first formal theories of emotional intelligence in 1990.
 They coined the term emotional intelligence and described it as “the ability to recognize, understand, utilize, and regulate emotions effectively in everyday life” (Yale Center for Emotional Intelligence, 2013).

-It is their work that provoked such an explosion of interest in emotional intelligence, both within academic fields and in the general public.
-Judging by the proliferation of books, studies, and research questions centering on emotional intelligence, Salovey and Mayer truly struck a chord with their theory of emotional intelligence.
+It is their work that provoked such an explosion of interest, both within academic fields and in the general public.
+Judging by the proliferation of books, studies, and research questions centering on emotional intelligence, Salovey and Mayer truly struck a chord with their theory.

 A Look at Daniel Goleman and His Renowned Book

 Not long after Salovey and Mayer introduced emotional intelligence to the world, other researchers and psychologists began to pick it up and run with it.
-Daniel Goleman was one such psychologist; he published the national bestselling book Emotional Intelligence in 1995, which helped introduce emotional intelligence into the mainstream.
+Daniel Goleman was one such psychologist; he published the national bestselling book Emotional Intelligence in 1995, which helped introduce it into the mainstream.

 Goleman saw emotional intelligence as a vital factor in success, especially for children.
 He proposed that promoting “social and emotional learning” in children to boost their emotional intelligence would not only improve their learning abilities, it would also help them succeed in school by reducing or eliminating some of the most distracting and harmful behavioral problems (Goleman, n.d.).